 - API keys are tied to your organization.
 Any member with admin privileges can generate or revoke keys.

-- Keys do not expire automatically, but you can rotate them at any time from the dashboard.
+- Keys don’t expire automatically, but you can rotate them at any time from the dashboard.

-- If a request is made without a valid token, the API returns a
+- A request made without a valid token returns a

-401 Unauthorizedresponse. - If your token is valid but lacks permission for the requested resource, you will receive a
+401 Unauthorizedresponse. - If your token is valid but lacks permission for the requested resource, you’ll receive a

 403 Forbiddenresponse.